 Video: What is HCM?

-Talent acquisition: The resources and processes needed to acquire new talent to help achieve a business objective.
-Some of the areas it examines and measures are:
+Talent acquisition encompasses the resources and processes needed to acquire new talent to help achieve a business objective.
+Some of the areas it examines and measures include:

 - Cost per acquisition